Battle for Hill 3234

-The battle for Hill 3234 (Бой у высоты 3234) was a successful defensive battle fought by the 345th Independent Guards Airborne Regiment, Soviet Airborne Troops, in Afghanistan against a force of some 250 Mujahideen rebels who were supported by several Pakistani mercenaries in early January 1988.
+The Battle for Hill 3234 (Бой у высоты 3234) was a successful defensive battle fought by the 9th Company of the 345th Independent Guards Airborne Regiment, Soviet Airborne Troops, part of Operation Magistral, supported by the Afghan Army’s 15th Tank Brigade, 8th, 11th, 12th, 214th, 25th Infantry Division and the 37th Commando Battalion, in Afghanistan against a force of some 250 Mujahideen rebels who were supported by several Pakistani mercenaries in early January 1988.
 Two of the soldiers killed, Vyacheslav Aleksandrov and Andrey Melnikov, were posthumously awarded the Gold Star of the Hero of the Soviet Union.
 All of the paratroopers in this battle were given the Order of the Red Banner and Order of the Red Star.

 Background

 In November 1987, the Soviet 40th Army under General Boris Gromov began Operation Magistral to open the road from Gardez to Khost near the Pakistani border.
 Khost had been cut off for months by mujahideen led by Jalaluddin Haqqani and had to be resupplied by air.
 Negotiations were undertaken with the local Jadran tribe as well as with Haqqani.
 These talks did not succeed, mostly due to the unshakable resolution of Haqqani who wanted to control the city as the core of his independent Afghan state and as a base for future incursions deeper into the country.
 Before the operation, there was also a widespread propaganda campaign, with a special radio station set up, calling on the Jadran people to cease supporting the mujahideen and leave the combat areas.

 Even during the negotiations, a detailed operation plan was formed and the required forces put on alert.
 After talks finally collapsed, the offensive was set in motion.
 The operation involved the 108th and 201st Motor Rifle Divisions, as well as the 103rd Guards Airborne Division, the 345th Independent Guards Airborne Regiment, and the 56th Separate Air Assault Brigade.
 They were supported by five infantry divisions and a tank division of the Afghan government.
-Prior intelligence and aerial reconnaissance had identified a number of important fortified rebel held sites on the road between Kabul and Khost.
+Prior intelligence and aerial reconnaissance had identified a number of important fortified rebel-held sites on the road between Kabul and Khost.
 Fortifications included a minefield with mines about 3 km deep, 10 BM-21 rocket launchers, numerous anti-aircraft guns and DShK heavy machine gun positions, recoilless guns, mortars, and RPGs.
 The rebels were well prepared for defense and made the main pass and the surrounding hills impenetrable.
 The Soviet command was aware that a direct attack would be suicidal and therefore decided to trick the rebels into revealing their positions.
 On 28 October 1987, a feint landing was made in the areas controlled by the mujahideen, throwing dressed up mannequins from the air.
 Due to this, a reconnaissance aircraft was able to transmit the coordinates of rebel positions to the air force and after several air strikes and a four-hour-long artillery barrage, Operation Magistral began.